 5. Practice and repeat: This is a process and not a one day event; the cat will definitely make some errors and may forget to use the litter.
 The cat owner needs to remain composed and try and praise the cat when it goes into the litter, and remind the cat when it seems to forget that it is supposed to go into the litter box.

 The owner should refrain from shouting, but instead try and let the cat sniff its poop or pee then place it gently in its litter box.
-This will remind the cat that they should pee and poop in the litter box.
-The owner should not shout and hit the cat ever, but more-so when it is in the litter box – it will only discourage them from using the litter box.
+This will remind the cat that he should pee and poop in the litter box.
+The owner should not shout or hit the cat ever, but even more-so when it is in the litter box – it will only discourage him from using the litter box.

-6. Clean out the litter box: Cats are generally clean animals, and they do love to be pampered in the event that the owner does not have a litter box, or the litter box that has been provided for them is dirty.
-If this is the case, then they will shy away from using the box.
-The cats need to be able to relive themselves in a clean environment.
+6. Clean out the litter box: Cats are generally clean animals, and they do love to be pampered.
+In the event that the owner does not have a litter box, or the litter box that has been provided for them is dirty, then the cat will shy away from using the box.
+Cats need to be able to relieve themselves in a clean environment.
 The cat owner should make it a daily habit to clean out the litter.

-7. One litter box is never enough: The cat owner can try and have as many litter boxes in the house, it never hurt anyone.
+7. One litter box is never enough: The cat owner should try and have as many litter boxes in the house as possible.
 This will help the cat learn much faster as opposed to having just one litter box in the entire household.
 Cats are quick learners and if aided well, then they can be cooperative too.
 As a cat owner, you will have less of a headache when it comes to cleaning out the litter boxes because you have several litter boxes in the house.

 Potty training cats can be draining but once they get the hang of it, then it’s a walk in the park.
 Happy training!